Fire Extinguisher Types and When to Use Them

 There are 5 main types of fire extinguishers – Water, Foam (Usually “Foamspray”), Co2, Dry powder and Wet Chemical.

 Even though the fire extinguishers are classified into five main types, there are different versions of the dry powder and water extinguishers which means a total of eight different types of fire extinguishers to choose from.

 - Wet Chemical

-It is important for you to ensure that the right size and weight of fire extinguisher is available at your business premises to meet the fire safety regulations.
+It is important for you to ensure that the right types and fire ratings of fire extinguisher are available at your business premises to meet the fire safety regulations.